apache/cordova-docs/STYLESHEET.md

 * Refer to the default plugin demo as "Echo"

+## Links

+* Use titles in link text, never 'click here'.
+Consider using the link's domain name as a substitute.

+* Domain names are OK as a link's display text, but not full scheme-qualified URLs.

 ## Miscellaneous

 * For procedure lists, don't break out separate items for (1) do this,